Gov: Amazon ‘largest jobs commitment’ in Tennessee history

 NASHVILLE, Tenn.
-(AP) — Gov. Bill Haslam’s office says Amazon’s plans for a Tennessee operations hub expected to create 5,000 jobs represent “the single largest jobs commitment made by a company in Tennessee’s history.”
+(AP) — Gov. Bill Haslam on Tuesday described plans for a Tennessee operations hub expected to create 5,000 jobs will be “the single largest jobs commitment made by a company in Tennessee’s history.”

-A Haslam news release Tuesday says Amazon will invest $230 million-plus to locate its Operations Center of Excellence in Nashville Yards, a 15-acre (6-hectare), mixed-use downtown development.
+Amazon will invest $230 million-plus to locate its Operations Center of Excellence in Nashville Yards, a 15-acre (6-hectare), mixed-use downtown development.
 Holly Sullivan of Amazon Public Policy says Nashville will become the eastern U.S. hub for its retail operations division.

-Amazon’s new 1 million square-foot Nashville office space will host tech and management functions.
+Amazon made the Nashville announcement the same day it revealed it would split its much-anticipated second headquarters between New York and Arlington, Virginia.

+“This is a game changer for Tennessee.
+The ripple effect of Amazon’s decision to invest $230 million in our state and create 5,000 high-paying jobs in downtown Nashville will be felt for years to come,” Haslam said in a statement.

 Most Read Business Stories